oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

   }
 ) }}

-## Choose a Progressive Web App…
+## Choose a Progressive Web App When…

 ### Lower Development & Maintenance Costs
-*…when it's important to keep initial development costs low.*
+*Choose a progressive web app when it's important to keep initial development costs low.*

 Just like responsive web apps, progressive web apps require just one codebase to be available on any device with a web browser, while providing users with a